 This weekend has been quite productive.
 Yesterday during the oil change on my car I noticed I have both a screw AND a nail in one tire.
 It’s not losing pressure, so I’m going to leave it as is til I go get my alignment fixed next Saturday.

 I ventured to Walmart, Marshall’s, and Jo Anne Fabrics & Crafts (all three are in the same shopping center) and found nothing that appealed to me.
 I wanted a wreath for the door, but all the fake ones just didn’t cut the mustard.
 I had to stop at Home Depot to get filters for the heater and they had real wreaths that trumped any of the fakes ones I saw.
 Just what I was hoping for, it looks perfectly festive.

 The holly bush out front has been sprouting berries just in time for the Christmas season.

-We went house hunting in the late afternoon and the last two of the four properties we saw we liked a lot, but I don’t think we’ve quite found our house yet.
-We’re getting much closer!
+I went house hunting in the late afternoon and the last two of the four properties I saw I liked a lot, but I don’t think I’ve quite found the house yet.
+Getting much closer!
 It was nice to walk into a place and not want to immediately walk right back out.
 Later, we went two doors down to hang out with our neighbors and their friends.
 This meant chillin’ by the chiminea and pug time with Tony!